Nimor111/shell/README.md

 ## Bugs

-* [ ] Fix trimming spaces and tabs from end of command.
+* [x] Fix trimming spaces and tabs from end of command.
+* [ ] Fix ignoring spaces between command and its arguments

 ## Wild ideas